|Academic Reception||Discipline||New Students|

 "Reasonable suspicion" means a suspicion of illegal or performance-enhancing drug use based on specific observations made by coaches/administrators/sponsors of the appearance, speech, or behavior of an activity student; the reasonable inferences that are drawn from those observations; and/or information of illegal or performance-enhancing drug use by an activity student supplied to school officials by other students, staff members, parents, or patrons.

 Each activity student shall be provided with a copy of the "Student Drug Testing consent Form" which shall be read, signed and dated by the student, parent or custodial guardian and coach/sponsor before such student shall be eligible to practice or participate in any extra-curricular activities.
 Another consenting adult may sign "Consent Form", upon request of student's legal guardian.
-The consent requires the activity student to provide a urine sample;
+The consent requires the activity student to provide a urine sample or a mouth swab;

 (a) as part of the student's annual physical or for eligibility for participation,

-(b) when the activity student is selected by the random selection basis to provide a urine sample; and
+(b) when the activity student is selected by the random selection basis to provide a urine or saliva sample; and

 (c) at any time when there is reasonable suspicion to test for illegal or performance-enhancing drugs.